College of Arts and Sciences Master's Degree Programs

 Graduate Coordinator: Dr. David Brommer firstname.lastname@example.org (256) 765-4246

 History - The Master of Arts degree in History at UNA is designed to meet the needs of our students and the modern workforce.
-Our graduates have a solid foundation in the methodologies of traditional academic history, and are prepared for a variety of opportunities, including professional advancement and teaching.
-Additionally, students who hope to enter the field of Public History are well prepared through class work, fieldwork, and internship opportunities.
-Our community provides Public History students with experience in the variety of aspects of the discipline. *Note: If you are wishing to gain a Class A Teaching Certificate, please visit our Education page.
+Our graduates have a solid foundation in the methodologies of traditional academic history, and are prepared for a variety of opportunities, including professional advancement and teaching. *Note: If you are wishing to gain a Class A Teaching Certificate, please visit our Education page.

-Information about graduate tuition can be found at www.una.edu/bursar/ (online only students receieve in-state tuition)
+Information about graduate tuition can be found at www.una.edu/bursar/ (online only students receive in-state tuition)

 College of Arts and Sciences Application Deadlines